Meet the tutor: Amanda Krieg, Veterinary Nursing

 What sort of skills do you teach ākonga studying the programme?

-We teach low-stress animal handling, communication skills, grief management, veterinary computer-based skills, diagnostic, surgical, anaesthesia, and emergency response skills
+We teach low-stress animal handling, communication skills, grief management, veterinary computer-based skills, diagnostic, surgical, anaesthesia, and emergency response skills.

 What is your favourite part about being a veterinary nurse?

 I love how varied the role of a vet nurse is.
 I am an anaesthetist, groomer, administrator, dog walker, trainer, counsellor, radiographer, animal advocate, teacher, and more.
 I really enjoy meeting and helping the variety of companion and exotic animals that would visit the vet clinic.
-Not one day is the same and there are always opportunities to expand your knowledge and skill.
+Not one day is the same and there are always opportunities to expand your knowledge and skills.

 What career opportunities are there for graduates of the Veterinary Nursing Assistant (Level 5) programme?